javier/opcua-questdb-telegraf/README.md

    ```

 Telegraf will start and will connect to the server.
 You should see in the logs that metrics are collected every few seconds
 and are flushed a few times a minute.
-Once you start metrics behind flushed, you can connect to the QuestDB web console,
+Once you start seeing metrics being flushed, you can connect to the QuestDB web console,
 which defaults to http://localhost:9000, and issue queries like:

 ```sql